-• During this review, we take a look at all of the information about your hospital stay.
+During this review, we take a look at all of the information about your hospital stay.
 We check to see if your planned discharge date was medically appropriate.
-We see if the decision about when you should leave the hospital was fair and followed all the rules.
+We will check to see if the decision about when you should leave the hospital was fair and followed all the rules.